Tax News

 Who Pays Income Taxes Anyway?

-The top 25% of all taxpayer earners paid 89.2% of all income taxes collected in 2021; they also earned 72.1% of all the reported earned money
+The top 25% of all taxpayer earners paid 89.2% of all income taxes collected in 2021; they also earned 72.1% of all the reported income

 (to be in top 25% your 2021 adjusted gross income exceeded $94,440)